What does a Hospice Neighbour do?

 We welcome any amount of time you can give us.
 Some of Hospice Neighbours volunteer one hour a week, others might offer more.
 We can work with you on what time you can spare.

-Visits will take place at a mutually convenient time with the patient which may be morning, afternoon or evening.
+Visits will take place at a mutually convenient time between 9am and 4pm.
 This can be fitted in around your work and other commitments.
+It is important to us that we match based on a volunteer's commitment and not just the person being supported.

 Where do we need volunteers?